Originally published June 18, 2019. Revised and updated December 1, 2023.

 How Amazon Logistics Tracking Works

-Orders are managed and tracked via Amazon’s central platform that supports typical carriers (such as FedEx and USPS), Amazon’s own Transportation Services, and the third-party Amazon Logistics providers.
+Orders are managed and tracked via Amazon’s central platform that supports typical carriers (such as FedEx and USPS), Amazon’s own Transportation Services, and third-party Amazon Logistics providers.

 Flex includes four delivery options to which carriers respond, Amazon.com, Prime Now, Amazon Fresh, and Store Orders.
 Delivery and tracking options vary among these options, so let’s dive into the best practices to get you started.